Need to talk? Call 1800 882 436.

 Find out more about the signs of labour.

-What should I do if I experience signs of premature labour?
+What should I do if I have signs of premature labour?

 How is a premature labour managed?

-When you are in labour, you may be given medicines to stop the contractions for a while.
-This allows you to be transferred to another hospital if necessary.
-You may also receive injections of corticosteroids 12 to 24 hours before the birth.
-Steroids will reduce your baby’s risk of some of the complications of being born very early (for example, breathing difficulties).
+You may be given medicines to try to delay the birth.
+You may also be offered injections of corticosteroids or other medicines.
+This is to reduce your baby’s risk of some complications of being born very early (for example, breathing difficulties).

 Premature babies can be born very quickly.
-They will usually be born through the vagina.
-However, in some cases the doctor may decide it is safest for you to give birth to your baby by caesarean section.
-Your doctor will discuss this decision with you.
+In some cases, your doctor may recommend that it will be safest for you to give birth by caesarean section.
+Your doctor will discuss the risks and benefits with you, so that you can make an informed decision.

 A medical team from the neonatal (newborn) unit will be there for the birth.
-As soon as your baby is born, they will care for the baby in your room.
-The health team might use some specialised equipment, for example, your baby may need a neonatal resuscitation bed.
+As soon as your baby is born, they will care for your baby.

 Will I be able to hold my baby?